 Councillor Peter Cresswell had read reports in the media about the change from 'satisfactory' to 'good', which had been absurd.
 Compliments were then paid to the Human Resources Officer for doing a first class job.
+It was resolved:

 That the changes that have been made to the Performance Management Scheme and appraisal form for 2016/17 (Appendix 1) be supported.